SakuraSedaia/Sakura-Rig-GUI/README.md

 # Sakura's Rig Interfaces

 Sakura's Rig Interfaces is a container addon designed to make development of UI scripts even easier by adding a dynamic loading script along with global utilities which make having duplicate classes a rarer occurance.
-This Branch is the Development branch,

 ---

-## WARNING

-This branch cannot be active at the same time as the stable branch due to conflicting classes

 ## Instructions